Digital communication has grown at a breakneck pace during the last decade. This new mode of communication will have an affect on our daily lives.

 In Smart Mobility, many solutions merge and interrelate.
 All of these factors combine to provide particular benefits, such as better health due to improved air quality, fewer traffic accident victims, or less traffic congestion.

-What is the point of being stuck in traffic and missing your train?
+What is the point of being stuck in traffic?

 Urban mobility, on the other hand, can be intelligent, and it’s increasingly the individual on the street who makes the difference.